-Assessment Strategies: Continuous assessment (minimum of two tests and two assignments) (40%) Examination (60%) 1x 2 hour paper.
+Assessment Strategies: Continuous assessment (minimum of one tests and one assignment) (40%) Examination (60%) 1x2 hour paper.
 The student must obtain at least 40 % in the examination to pass, irrespective of the continuous assessment mark.

-L.10.10 Course Title: CRIMINAL LAW II
+L.10.10 Course Title LABOUR LAW Course Code LCLA 3651

-Course Code LJCR 3772